 Modeled conversions in Google Analytics 4 properties

-Your Google Analytics 4 property began including cross-channel modeled conversions around the end of July 2021.
+Your Google Analytics 4 property began including paid and organic channel modeled conversions around the end of July 2021.
 Data from before that date isn't impacted.

 Core reports (such as the Event, Conversions, and Attribution reports) and Explorations where you can select event-scoped dimensions will include modeled data.
 These reports automatically attribute conversion events across channels based on a mix of observed data where possible and modeled data where necessary.